stefanvoegelisrf/spark/01/index.md

 - https://de.wikipedia.org/wiki/Informationstheorie
 - https://www.schulz-von-thun.de/die-modelle/das-kommunikationsquadrat

-## Was ist ein Medium?
+## What is a medium?

-Ein Medium ist ein Träger von Information.
+A medium is a carrier of information.

-Information kann viele Formen haben, Schrift, Bild usw.
-Eine CD ein Buch sind Beispiele von Medien.
+Information can have many forms like writings, images and so on.
+CDs or Books are examples of mediums.

-Stichwörter:
+Keywords:
-- Sender
+- sender
-- Empfänger
+- receiver
-- Kommunikation
+- communication
-- Trägermedium
+- carrier medium
-- Kanal
+- channel